 As luck would have it, we carry a synthetic engine coolant of our own design called Liquid Chill.
 Our coolant is designed for use with both gas and diesel engines, and is safe for all radiator types (stock and aluminum).
 A chart of our recommended mixtures is shown below.

 Engine coolant itself is important to look at and periodically inspect.
 If the coolant has not been changed in years, it can be heavily saturated with sediment and particulates, reducing its cooling efficiency.
 Even in newer trucks, this debris can mix itself with the coolant and cause potential issues later on down the road.
 Seriosuly consider completely flushing your coolant system if your coolant looks murky or you can visibly identify sitting sediment within the radiator.
-For our 2016 Nissan Titan XD, we have developed a fix for this with our Coolant Filtration Kit.
+For the 2003-2007 Ford 6.0L Powerstroke, we developed a fix for this with our Coolant Filtration Kit.
 These kits work similarly to our catch can kits, but their primary function is to filter out contaminants in the fluid passing through the cooling system.
-This particular kit for the 2016+ Nissan Titan XD is available now!
+This particular kit for the 2003-2007 Ford 6.0L Powerstroke is available here!